bgao-vt/website/content/post/jsac_16.md

 math = false
 +++

-Our paper titled "P2-SAS: Privacy-Preserving Centralized Dynamic Spectrum Access System" has been accepted to the IEEE Journal on Selected Areas in Communications (JSAC) Special Issue on Spectrum Sharing and Aggregation for Future Wireless Networks!
+Our paper titled "P2-SAS: Privacy-Preserving Centralized Dynamic Spectrum Access System" has been accepted to the IEEE Journal on Selected Areas in Communications (JSAC), Special Issue on Spectrum Sharing and Aggregation for Future Wireless Networks!
+Please check the section of Publications for details.